Phase transitions in scalarized topological AdS black holes: Phase structure

-In Fig.~\ref{landscapePlaneP}, we show the free energy as a function of temperature for the planar topology at different pressures, with corresponding landscape analysis.
-In this Letter, we do not compute the landscape exactly but rather provide its conjectured form based on the values of the free energy, which means only the extremal points satisfy the equations of motion.
+In Fig.~\ref{landscapePlaneP}, we show the free energy as a function of temperature for the planar topology at different pressures, with the corresponding landscape analysis.
+In this paper, we do not compute the landscape exactly but rather provide its conjectured form based on the values of the free energy, which means only the extremal points satisfy the equations of motion.
+The landscape picture is primarily used to understand spontaneous symmetry breaking in phase transitions and the metastable region of first-order phase transitions.
+Within the thermodynamic framework, the landscape picture is a very useful tool.
+For static equilibrium solutions of first-order phase transitions, three typical equilibrium states exist: stable, metastable, and unstable.
+Among them, the unstable state corresponds to a saddle point in the landscape, which separates the local minima of the stable and metastable states.
+When nonequilibrium dynamical evolution is considered, this saddle point facilitates bubble formation \cite{Janik:2017ykj,Li:2020ayr,Chen:2022tfy,Zhao:2023ffs,Zhao:2026eav,Jin:2026lzp,Zhao:2026als}.
+For equilibrium solutions, however, only the extrema of the landscape satisfy the equations of motion; other points must be obtained by evaluating the off-shell action.
+Since our paper only considers equilibrium physics, the landscape picture inferred in this way is sufficient for analyzing the physical processes under consideration.
 In Fig.~\ref{landscapePlaneP}, the red solid line corresponds to first-order phase transitions.
 With increasing pressure, it becomes the blue solid line indicating the COW phase transition, and eventually becomes the magenta solid line indicating supercritical scalarized black holes.
-Our analysis in Ref.~\cite{Zhao:2022jvs} shows that zeroth-order phase transitions are unstable configurations, when there exists any additional higher-order non-linear term, no matter how small, the zeroth-order transition will always turn into a first-order phase transition when the scalar field becomes sufficiently large.
+The COW phase transition is primarily used to distinguish it from conventional first-order phase transitions.
+Unlike a typical first-order transition occurring between a normal black hole and a scalarized black hole, the COW phase transition involves an initial second-order phase transition to a scalarized black hole solution 1, followed by a first-order transition from scalarized solution 1 to scalarized solution 2~\cite{Zhao:2022jvs,Zhao:2025tqq}.
+The analysis in Ref.~\cite{Zhao:2022jvs} shows that zeroth-order phase transitions are unstable configurations, when there exists any additional higher-order non-linear term, no matter how small, the zeroth-order transition will always turn into a first-order phase transition when the scalar field becomes sufficiently large.
 Ref.~\cite{Zhao:2025tqq} further demonstrates that the back-reaction parameter $b$ has effects equivalent to higher-order non-linear terms.
 The results presented in Fig.~\ref{landscapePlaneP} indicate that pressure also exhibits effects similar to higher-order non-linear terms, meaning that as long as the pressure is non-zero, all zeroth-order phase transitions will transform into first-order phase transitions at sufficiently high temperatures.